lexmag/fluxter/README.md

 Fluxter is an InfluxDB writer for Elixir.
 It uses InfluxDB's line protocol over UDP.

+**Note:** if you're using Erlang 19 or greater, you need Fluxter 0.4.0 or greater otherwise metrics reporting will (silently) not work because of network driver changes happened between Erlang 18 and Erlang 19.

 ## Installation

 Add Fluxter as a dependency to your `mix.exs` file: